 - They cost more than Picasso Tiles

-Children require different ways to enhance the development of different skills.
-Magnetic tiles such as Picasso Tiles and Magna-Tiles offer them pretty-looking toys to help them get creative.
-The best part about these is that you can also join your children while they play.
 Younger toddlers also get to start learning about different colors, as the tiles come in various color options.
 Another advantage of them is that younger children can build flat designs on level surfaces like the floor.
-Older children can opt to construct 3D innovations, such as rockets.
+Older children can choose to construct 3D innovations, such as rockets.